 Disclaimer: This the scale is not used for every FICO score, but 90% of scores use this scale.

 These weigh heaviest in your FICO credit score.
 Why?
 Because people who continually miss payments are more risky to lenders than people who continually pay their bills.
 If your score is bad because of missed payments, the best thing to do is start making at least the minimum payments by their due dates.
 More recent activity will weigh more than (not erase) your old activity.
 This is the most important: do not miss payments!

 Lenders want to make sure you can handle your accounts responsibly.
 You have two types of accounts in FICO: Installment Loans and Revolving Credit.
 Revolving Credit will consists of any credit card statements, or other bills that come every month based on what YOU spent.
 Installment loans will consist of student loans, mortgages, or other loans where you pay a set amount each month until you have paid it off.
 You want to have a moderate number in both of these sections, especially revolving credit, because it proves you can manage accounts.
 Too many may steer them away because one too many might throw you off.
 If you have too few accounts, consider getting another card.
 But be aware, closing accounts will not rid them immediately on your credit score or even lower your score.

 You want a long credit history.
 Like a relationship, the longer you have been faithful, the easier it is to trust you.
 They take into account your oldest and newest accounts, along with the average.
 There is little you can do to change this except wait.

-When you apply for a loan or a new credit card, lenders will do a hard inquiry on you.
+When you apply for a loan or a new card, lenders will do a hard inquiry on you.
 FICO flags any activity as “credit seeking”.
-If you credit seek too much within a year, then it will look bad.
+If you do this too much within a year, it looks bad.
 Fewer inquiries is good!
 If you do have a lender do a hard inquiry, know that it will only temporarily lower your score.
 The important thing to remember is to not credit seek too often.

 Revolving Utilization: 30%